vguillou/activable-mixin/README.md

 * **deactivated** :
 Called when the child is unselected and not displayed anymore (after the end of the transition if child of `core-animated-pages`).
-Useful to handle page initialization before your element gets visible.
 Useful to handle exit tasks when your element isn't visible anymore.

+## How do you use it ?

 **`ActivableMixin`**'s must manually call the `activableAttributeChangedHandler` from the element's `attributeChanged` callback, forwarding the 3 parameters.
 In addition, direct children of a `core-animated-pages` element must call `activableDetachedHandler` as well from their `detached` callback.
-Then fill free to implement the callbacks in your element.
+Then fill free to implement the new callbacks in your element.

-## How do you use it ?
+### Example

 First add the mixin and the necessary method calls in your element to setup the mixin: